trevaftw/boardgame-demo-shelf/README.md

     "username" VARCHAR (80) UNIQUE NOT NULL,
     "password" VARCHAR (1000) NOT NULL
 );

+CREATE TABLE "shelf" (
+    "serial_id" SERIAL PRIMARY KEY,
+    "bg_id" VARCHAR,
+    "name" VARCHAR,
+    "min_players" INT,
+    "max_players" INT,
+    "min_playtime" INT,
+    "max_playtime" INT,
+    "description_preview" VARCHAR,
+    "image_url" VARCHAR,
+    "official_url" VARCHAR,
+    "rules_url" VARCHAR,
+    "skill_level" VARCHAR
+);
 ```

-If you would like to name your database something else, you will need to change `prime_app` to the name of your new database name in `server/modules/pool.js`
+If you would like to name your database something else, you will need to change `boardgames` to the name of your new database name in `server/modules/pool.js`

 ## Development Setup Instructions